AshwinPathi/autodiff/autodiff/README.md

+# Jax/Pytorch/Tensorflow Kind of Clone

-extremely inefficient version of autodiff in C++.
+Extremely inefficient version of autodiff in C++.
 Only works on scalar values, unless you want to have an array of a bunch of shared pointers.

+# How to use
+`./run_build.sh`

 # TODO
 - [ ] Clean up `node.h`